yairm210/Unciv/docs/uniques.md

  - "+[amount]% Production when constructing [constructionFilter] [cityFilter]" - Deprecated as of 3.17.10 - removed 3.18.5, replace with "[amount]% Production when constructing [constructionFilter] buildings [cityFilter]"
  - "Increases embarked movement +1" - Deprecated As of 3.16.11 - removed 3.17.11, replace with "[+1] Movement <for [Embarked] units>"
  - "+1 Movement for all embarked units" - Deprecated As of 3.16.11 - removed 3.17.11, replace with "[+1] Movement <for [Embarked] units>"
- - "Unhappiness from population decreased by [amount]%" - Deprecated As of 3.16.11 - removed 3.17.11, replace with "[amount]% unhappiness from population [in all cities]"
+ - "Unhappiness from population decreased by [amount]%" - Deprecated As of 3.16.11 - removed 3.17.11, replace with "[-amount]% unhappiness from population [in all cities]"
- - "Unhappiness from population decreased by [amount]% [cityFilter]" - Deprecated As of 3.16.11 - removed 3.17.11, replace with "[amount]% unhappiness from population [cityFilter]"
+ - "Unhappiness from population decreased by [amount]% [cityFilter]" - Deprecated As of 3.16.11 - removed 3.17.11, replace with "[-amount]% unhappiness from population [cityFilter]"
- - "+[amount]% growth [cityFilter]" - Deprecated As of 3.16.14 - removed 3.17.11, replace with "[amount]% growth [cityFilter]"
+ - "+[amount]% growth [cityFilter]" - Deprecated As of 3.16.14 - removed 3.17.11, replace with "[+amount]% growth [cityFilter]"
- - "+[amount]% growth [cityFilter] when not at war" - Deprecated As of 3.16.14 - removed 3.17.11, replace with "[amount]% growth [cityFilter] <when not at war>"
+ - "+[amount]% growth [cityFilter] when not at war" - Deprecated As of 3.16.14 - removed 3.17.11, replace with "[+amount]% growth [cityFilter] <when not at war>"
- - "-[amount]% [mapUnitFilter] unit maintenance costs" - Deprecated As of 3.16.16 - removed as of 3.17.11, replace with "[amount]% maintenance costs <for [mapUnitFilter] units>"
+ - "-[amount]% [mapUnitFilter] unit maintenance costs" - Deprecated As of 3.16.16 - removed as of 3.17.11, replace with "[-amount]% maintenance costs <for [mapUnitFilter] units>"
  - "-[amount]% unit upkeep costs" - Deprecated As of 3.16.16 - removed 3.17.11, replace with "[amount]% maintenance costs <for [All] units>"
  - "[stats] from every specialist" - Deprecated As of 3.16.16 - removed 3.17.11, replace with "[stats] from every specialist [in all cities]"
  - "[stats] if this city has at least [amount] specialists" - Deprecated As of 3.16.16 - removed 3.17.11, replace with "[stats] <if this city has at least [amount] specialists>"